NAIC Letter to House in Support of NARAB II (H.R. 1155)

 In 2007, the NAIC identified producer-licensing reform as one of the NAIC's key strategic issues and conducted a national producer-licensing assessment to evaluate compliance with the reciprocity and uniformity provisions of GLBA.
 Following the assessment, the NAIC published the "Producer Licensing Assessment Aggregate Report of Findings" in February 2008.
 The report found all 35 states previously certified by the NARAB Working Group remained in compliance with the 2002 reciprocity standards.
 The report also found additional jurisdictions were eligible for certification.

 NARAB II is intended to streamline the non-resident producer licensing process and preserve the states’ ability to protect consumers and regulate producer conduct.
 NARAB II does not create a federal regulator but establishes an independent non-profit corporation, known as NARAB, controlled by its Board of Directors.
 The stated purpose of the legislation is to provide “a mechanism through which licensing, continuing education, and other nonresident insurance producer qualification requirements and conditions may be adopted and applied on a multi-state basis without affecting the laws, rules, and regulations, and preserving the rights of a State, pertaining to” certain specific producer-related conduct.

 The NARAB is to be governed by a 13-member governing board comprised of eight current or former state insurance commissioners and five insurance industry representatives (subject to Presidential appointment and Senate confirmation).
+On Jan.
+11, 2016 then President Obama nominated four individuals to the NARAB board: Raymond Farmer, South Carolina Department of Insurance Director; Mike Rothman, Minnesota Department of Commerce Commissioner; along with two executives at insurance brokerages.
+Adding to the list, President Obama nominated past Missouri Insurance Director John Huff for the board of directors in July 2016.
 The NARAB, acting through its Board, will establish membership criteria, through which producers can obtain nonresident authority to sell, solicit or negotiate insurance.